mineo333/mineo333.github.io/_posts/2021-10-29-2-paging-in-the-linux-kernel.md

 The next two fields within `struct page` of importance are `_mapcount` and `_refcount`. `_refcount` is exactly what is sounds like - the number of references that are held to the `struct page`.
 Typically, this is increased and decreased via the `get_page` and `put_page` functions respectively.

 `_mapcount` on the other hand is a counter of how many times the page has been mapped to userspace (i.e. how many page tables the page is in).
 Put simply, `_refcount` is the number of references held to the `struct page` and `_mapcount` is the number of virtual references held to the page.
 These two variables are often used by the page eviction code to see when a page is safe to evict.
 These two fields will not be of too great importance, but I felt that I should mention them because they are such ubiquitous variables.

+## What's next

+From here, I will try to explain the page cache and how it functions as well as the syscalls that will be important.

 ## References
 Page walk image - Intel Developer Manual Volume 3A page 4-20